RamiAbudamous/EEC172_Final/markdown/index.md

 The main loop handles all game functionality.
 It begins by polling the accelerometer to adjust the snake's speed for the current tick and resetting the flag for if the snake has eaten.

 #### Checking if food is eaten
+The code checks if the snake has eaten by comparing the position of the food to the position of the snake's head.
+This is done by checking if the difference in the X and Y positions between the snake's head and the food is less than the size of the snake's head.
+If this is true, that means that the snake is touching the food, and should eat it.
+When this happens, the snake's color is updated and the food is moved to a new random position.
+A power up is also placed if none are on the board.
+Finally, the snake grows in size.
+The snake's color is updated by cycling through an array of predefined colors.
+The current color is stored as a global variable and is used any time the snake is printed onto the OLED screen.
+When it is time to update the color, the variable is simply changed to the next entry in the array.
+The food is moved to a new position by filling the current space with the background color, and randomly selecting a new space for the next piece of food.
+The new piece is not drawn until the game renders at the end of the tick.
+Power ups are placed very similarly to food, by selecting a random position and waiting for the game to render.
+Adding a snake segment is done by moving to the tail of the current snake and adding a segment, as well as updating the counter so that the new segment is not removed at the end of the tick.
+Finally, a flag is set stating that the snake has eaten on this tick.

 #### Checking if a power up has been eaten
+This is done very similarly to the check for food.
+It compared the position of the power up to the position of the snake's head, and if they overlap then the size increase power up is activated.
+A flag is set noting that the power up is active, and the size of each snake segment is doubled.
+The duration of the power up is set to a predetermined constant, and the power up is removed from the screen by filling in the zone with the background color.
+This does not affect the snake as the renderer at the end of the tick will ensure that the snake is displayed properly.

+If a power up is active, then the number of remaining ticks is decremented.
+When it hits 0, the snake's size returns to normal and the larger circles are filled with the background color by looping through every segment of the snake and filling them one by one.
+Once again, this does not affect the snake as it will be rendered again at the end of the tick.

 #### Move the Snake
+This function polls the IR remote and changes the direction if necessary.
+Otherwise, it updates the speed of the snake's turn based on information from the accelerometer.
+The snake's position is updated by adding this speed value for both the X and Y axis to the position of the head.
+If the snake moves out of any of the borders, it is moved to the other side.
+Finally, a for loop is used to move all segments to the space occupied by the previous segment by iterating backwards from the tail of the snake through the front.
+The head of the snake is then set to the position calculated earlier when the speed was added to the head.

 #### Detect Collisions
+Collisions are detected by looping through all snake segments after the third and checking if that segment overlaps with the head, in the same way that food and power ups were checked.
+Because the second segment touches the head often, it is excluded from collision checks.
+The third segment is also omitted because the size power up can cause it to touch the head while turning.
+This does not affect gameplay because it is impossible to get the snake's head to touch the third segment legitimately.
+When a collision is detected, the game over state is called.

 #### Render Changes
+The renderer draws all changes on screen.
+It begins by drawing the food and power up at their current positions.
+If either is already on the board, this is unnoticeable, but if either one was eaten, then a new one is drawn at this time.
+Next, the snake is drawn by looping through each segment and drawing it, as the positions have been recently updated by the moveSnake() function.
+Despite most of the segments being in the same position as the former segment was on the previous tick, they must all be redrawn so that a color change can happen when needed.
+After the segments have been moved, the previous tail segment must be filled in with the background color in order to prevent a visual artifact from showing.

 ### Game Over State